Skip to main content

 Standard Measure

-Documentation from each specialty visit should be present in the client record and should include an updated plan of care and the signature of the provider (an electronic signature is allowable).
+Documentation from each specialty visit will be present in the client record and include an updated plan of care and the signature of the provider (an electronic signature is allowable).

 Sources: